Colli di Bergamo

 Climate And Weather

 The hills experience a transitional climate between the continental Po Plain and the pre-Alpine zone.
 The elevated position provides some protection from the intense winter fogs that blanket Bergamo's lower city, with hilltop temperatures several degrees warmer during inversion events.
 Summer temperatures are moderated compared to the plain below, with evening breezes from the Alps providing relief.
-Annual precipitation averages approximately 1,100mm, higher than the plain due to orographic enhancement.
+Annual precipitation averages approximately 1,100 mm, higher than the plain due to orographic enhancement.
 The south-facing slopes create warm microclimates that support sub-Mediterranean vegetation unusual at this latitude.

 Human History

-The hills of Bergamo have been inhabited since prehistoric times, with the defensive hilltop attracting continuous settlement from the Bronze Age through the founding of Roman Bergomum and the development of the medieval Citta Alta.
-The Venetian Republic fortified the upper city with the massive walls completed in 1588, still perfectly preserved and now a UNESCO World Heritage Site.
-Surrounding the city, aristocratic families built villas and estates that shaped the landscape through centuries of garden creation and agricultural management.
+The hills of Bergamo have been inhabited since prehistoric times, with the defensive hilltop attracting continuous settlement from the Bronze Age through the founding of Roman Bergomum and the development of the medieval Città Alta.
+The Venetian Republic fortified the upper city with the massive walls built between 1561 and 1588, still perfectly preserved and recognised in 2017 as part of the UNESCO World Heritage Site "Venetian defense works between the 16th and 17th centuries."
+[1] Surrounding the city, aristocratic families built villas and estates that shaped the landscape through centuries of garden creation and agricultural management.
 The hills' strategic importance during centuries of warfare between Milan and Venice is reflected in fortification remains.

 Park History